Fact : We “feel” better when we “look” better.

 I don’t have to sell fads, which is great.
 I get to create and sell high quality, good for your body, “back to basics”.

 There’s more to “the looking good makes you feel good”.

 There’s a trained response system in our culture…

 … people react differently towards you when you look good VS when you don’t.
-I’m not saying I condone this, I’m just stating it.
+I’m not saying I condone this, or that I like this… I’m just stating it.

 We’ve all learned this from a very young age.
 From the first time your momma told you to go wash off the dirt from your face so the neighbors won’t think she’s raising heathens.